yusadankamu/kopige/README.md

-# 🚀 Kopige
+# 🚀 Kopige Republik Coffeeshop

-A modern, efficient file copying utility built for the web.
+A modern landing page for the imaginary coffeeshop in Bali

 ## 🌟 Features